 - Build up vocabulary.

-Later on the following difficulties may become apparent:
+Later on, the following difficulties may become apparent:

-- Problems performing subtle movements, such as tying shoelaces, doing up buttons and zips, using cutlery, handwriting.
+- Problems performing subtle movements, such as tying shoelaces, doing up buttons and zips, using cutlery, and handwriting.

 - Many will have difficulties getting dressed.